deadlyvipers/dojo_rules/introduction.md

-this is an introduction
+* This is an introduction
-JavaScript
+* JavaScript
+* Git, Python, Ruby